shaheeramin/CloudOps-Notes/Notes.md

 ```
 ### Using Alpha to get a list of stalled events

-Login to Alphas and run the following command to see which events are stuck for a long time
+Login to Alpha and run the following command to see which events are stuck for a long time
 ```
 SELECT e.id, e.droplet_id, s.name, e.region_id, e.description
 FROM events e